zd3nik/XtermBoatSinker/protocol.md

     N|player         |  Sets the current player to move.
     -----------------|-------------------------------------------------------------------------
     H|plyr|targt|xy  |  Sent when a player gets a hit.
-                     |    The "plyr" value is the name of the player that got the hit.
+                     |    The "plyr" value is the name of the player that scored the hit.
-                     |    The "targt" value is the name of the player that got hit.
+                     |    The "targt" value is the name of the player that was hit.
                      |    The "xy" value is the alpha/numeric coordinate of the hit.
     -----------------|-------------------------------------------------------------------------
     L|player|reason  |  The specified player has left the game.
 Reason is optional.